BC Library Trustees' Association

 What Can We Accomplish?

 Elections, whether they are local, provincial or federal offer unique opportunities to advocate for public libraries.
-For Trustees it may be the single greatest opportunity to increase awareness about this important community service both in its successes and its challenges.
+For trustees it may be the single greatest opportunity to increase awareness about this important community service, both in its successes and its challenges.
 At election time, at forums and through the media, trustees can:

-• Reach large numbers of the public through questions to candidates and personal contact.
+• Reach large numbers of the public through questions to candidates and personal contact;

-• Determine candidate vision, knowledge and support for public libraries
+• Determine candidate vision, knowledge and support for public libraries;

-• Raise the profile of individual trustees and Boards through their participation in the election process
+• Raise the profile of individual trustees and boards through their participation in the election process;

-• Acknowledge the commitment to/record of government regarding public libraries
+• Acknowledge the commitment to/record of government regarding public libraries;

-• Provide those running for office with current information regarding public libraries
+• Provide those running for office with current information regarding public libraries.

 How Do We Accomplish This?

-Ideally, questions should be presented during an all candidates’ meeting as it increases the exposure of your topic and the candidate’s response.
-If there are no forums being organized, you may wish to take the initiative to organize one, especially if there are political decisions upcoming regarding your library.
-If a meeting’s not your style, a “Tea with the Candidates” hosted in the library, might work.
+If there are no forums being organized, you may wish to take the initiative to organize one, especially if there are political decisions upcoming in relation to your library.
+If a meeting or open forum is not your style, try hosting a more informal “Tea with the Candidates” event in the library.

 To: All Candidates for the Office of _________